 If you look closely at Windows 10 Home, you’ll find most of the components required to run the Microsoft RDP Server already installed as part of the operating system.
-The remote desktop access over RDP is normally only available to PCs running either the Windows 10 Professional or Enterprise editions.
-Here’s how you can enable it in the Windows Home edition.
+Enabling the remote desktop server normally requires a PC running either the Windows 10 Professional or Enterprise editions.
+Here’s how you can also enable the RDP server in the Windows 10 Home edition.

 Alternative approaches to enable RDP in the Home edition of Windows often make alterations to Windows components that are difficult to revert and may cause problems later when the system updates through Windows Update.
 RDP Wrapper instead makes some minor adjustments to Windows configuration and uses existing Windows components and services to enable remote RDP access.